celuma/celuma-backend/API_ENDPOINTS.md

 ---

-**Note: All POST endpoints use JSON request bodies for optimal data handling, validation, and consistent API design.**
+**Note: All POST endpoints use JSON request bodies for optimal data handling, validation, and consistent API design, except the image upload endpoint which uses multipart/form-data.**